 The Company has entered into separate agreements with Messrs.
 Warzala, Smith and Wyman, for termination resulting within 90 days prior to or 24 months following a change in control of the Company.
 The agreements are extended automatically on January 1 of each year to a total term of two years, unless notice of non-renewal is given by the Company not later than the September 30 immediately preceding such January (meaning that notice must be given at least 15 months prior to termination).
 Under the terms of the agreements, upon termination by the Company (other than for cause as defined in the agreement) or by the executive for good reason (as defined in the agreement), they are entitled to receive a severance payment equal to 2.5 times (one times for Mr. Wyman) the sum of current annual base salary plus the highest amount paid or payable under the Annual Incentive Bonus Plan for any of the three preceding fiscal years, an allocation for incentive compensation for the current year up to the date of termination and a monthly payment for a two year period equal to 25% of the base salary for the individual to acquire insurance benefits.
 Any payments due under the Long-Term Incentive Payment Plan shall be paid in accordance with the plan provisions.
 The Company has a similar agreement (providing one times severance payments) with one other key officer.
 The change in control agreements are applicable to a change in control of the Company and require the key executives to remain in the employ of the Company for a specified period in the event of a potential change in control of the Company and provide employment security to them in the face of pressures to sell the Company or in the event of take-over threats, so that they can devote full time and attention to the Company's efforts free of concern about discharge in the event of a change in control of the Company.
-The Board of Directors has considered termination of these agreements and determined that the reasons for executing the agreements are valid and concluded th
+The Board of Directors has considered termination of these agreements and determined that the reasons for executing the agreements are valid and concluded that notices of non-renewal of Messrs.
+Warzala and Smith would not be in the best interests of the shareholders.
+However, the Board of Directors determined that Mr. Wyman's responsibilities have changed and no longer fit with the purpose of the agreements and therefore, he was served notice that his agreement would not be extended, and would, therefore, expire at the end of 2012.

-Outstanding Equity Awards at 2010 Fiscal Year End
+Outstanding Equity Awards at 2011 Fiscal Year End